Canonical metrics on holomorphic Courant algebroids: Introduction

 In particular, when the deformation is trivial, we prove that nearby solutions are parametrized by a small neighbourhood $U \subset \Sigma_Q(\RR)$ of $\sigma$ (see Remark \ref{rem:uniquenessdef}).
 This gives another evidence for the proposed extension of Yau's theorem for pairs $(X,Q)$ using our notion of Aeppli classes.
 It is interesting to notice that, if we fix $(X,P)$ and let $Q$ and $\sigma$ vary, the expected overall dimension of the space of nearby solutions is

 where $\partial$ is as in \eqref{eq:partialmapintro}.
 A precursor of this observation can be found in \cite{TsengYau0}.
 The first contribution in \eqref{eq:predictionintro} has to be understood as the number of deformations of $Q$, while the latter corresponds to the dimension of $\Sigma_Q(\RR)$.
 Remarkably, \eqref{eq:predictionintro} matches the number of solutions of the Hull-Strominger system in the nilmanifold $\mathfrak{h}_3$ found in \cite{FIVU}, regarded as solutions of the twisted Hull-Strominger system (see Remark \ref{rem:prediction}).
-If $X$ is a $\partial\dbar$-manifold, $h^{1,1}_A(X_t)$ and $h^{2,2}_{BC}(X_t)$ are constant and any small complex deformation of $(X,P)$ induces a unique Bott-Chern deformation of $(X,Q)$ (see Lemma \ref{lem:BCdeformationddbar}) admitting a family of solutions of dimension $h^{1,1}_\RR(X)$.
+If $X$ is a $\partial\dbar$-manifold, $h^{1,1}_A(X_t)$ and $h^{2,2}_{BC}(X_t)$ are constant and any small complex deformation of $(X,P)$ induces a unique Bott-Chern deformation of $(X,Q)$ (see Lemma \ref{lem:BCdeformationddbar}) admitting a real family of solutions of dimension $h^{1,1}_A(X)$.

-To conclude, in Section \ref{subsec:deformstemb} we study sufficient conditions for the vanishing of $(\Ker d)^\perp \cap \Ker \cL$.
+To conclude, in Section \ref{subsec:deformstemb} we study sufficient conditions for the identity $\Ker d = \Ker \cL$.
 We use this analysis in Corollary \ref{cor:stability under deformations} to provide a large class of solutions of the Calabi system on K\"ahler manifolds via deformation.
-Even though we have not been able to prove it in general, when the $\partial \dbar$-Lemma is satisfied we expect an equality $(\Lie \Aut Q)^* = \Ker \cL$ in \eqref{eq:LieinKerintro}.
+Even though we have not been able to prove it in general, we expect that the orthogonal complement of $\Ker d \subset \Ker \cL$ is related to a suitable Lie subalgebra of the infinitesimal automorphisms of $Q$ (see Remark \ref{rem:LieinKer}).
 A confirmation of this expectation would reduce the problem of deformation of solutions of the Calabi system to algebraic geometry.

 \textbf{Acknowledgments:} The authors would like to thank L. \'Alvarez-C\'onsul, D. Angella, V. Apostolov, N. Hitchin, A. Fino, A. Moroianu, L. Ornea, B. Pym, L. Ugarte, L. Vezzoni, and V. Vuletescu for helpful discussions.
 We thank L. Vezzoni for pointing out reference \cite{Bismutflat}.
+We are grateful to the anonymous referees for important corrections and suggestions.
 Part of this work was undertaken during visits of MGF to the Yau Mathematical Sciences Center, LMBA and IMPA, of RR to ICMAT, of CS to ICMAT and IFT, and of CT to IMPA, CIRGET, ICMAT and Weizmann Institute.
 We would like to thank these very welcoming institutions for providing a nice and stimulating working environment.